Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 - **How the content moderator works** contain instructions for using the service in more general ways.

-- **Concepts** provide in-depth explanations of the service functionality and features.
+- **Concepts** provide in-depth explanations of the service categories.

 - **QuickStart** are getting-started instructions to guide you through making requests to the service.